Bursar's Office

 Payment Plans

-Payment plans are also available for students and authorized payers to pay tuition and fees in monthly installments over the course of the semester.
+Payment plans are available for students and authorized payers to pay tuition and fees in monthly installments over the course of the semester.
 For more information, visit the Payment Plans webpage.

 Also see the Policies section.